Piecewise Strong Convexity of Neural Networks: Experiments

-The bound given in \eqref{eq:Udef} is restrictive; for simple experiments we found it difficult to satisfy.
-The goal of this section is therefore to empirically determine when the loss function for standard neural network architectures is piecewise convex, which may occur before the bound in \eqref{eq:Udef} is satisfied.
+For more complicated architectures, we found that the bound in \eqref{eq:Udef} is difficult to satisfy while still obtaining good test performance.
+The goal of the rest of this section is therefore to empirically determine when the loss function for standard neural network architectures is piecewise convex, which may occur before the bound in \eqref{eq:Udef} is satisfied.
 Because the Hessian of the loss function $\ell_\lambda$ is difficult to compute for neural networks with many parameters, we turn our focus to $\ell_\lambda$ restricted to gradient descent trajectories, which is similar to the analysis in \cite{SMG2014}.
 To that end, let $W: \RR^+ \rightarrow \RR^m$ be a solution to the ODE

 and let $\gamma(t) = \ell_\lambda(W(t))$ be the restriction of $\ell_\lambda$ to this curve.
 We have

 If this is always positive, then $\ell_\lambda$ is piecewise convex on gradient descent trajectories.
 We are especially interested in the right hand side of \eqref{eq:gamma2nd} normalized by $\norm*{\nabla \ellam}^2$, due to Lemma \ref{lem:gronwall}.